jundalisay/sp/content/en/superphysics/principles/chapter-08k.md

 - the love of clearing ugly forests to build beautiful real estate
 - and so on

+This is why global warming, as well as other problems like nuclear weapons, genocide, plastic pollution are still here.

 {{< img src="/graphics/science.jpg" alt="Science versus Dialectics" cap="Science uses Math to drill down to an answer.
 Superphysics uses Dialectics first to think out of the box and gather all ideas about the nature of the problem and then uses math and logic, as data science, to drill down to the best answer" >}}